Friday Fiscal Wellness Check, May 29, 2026

 Non-Thrifty or Frugal

-- Four family graduations this year and I put cash or checkin cards this week.
+- Four family graduations this year and I put cash or checks in cards this week.
 Gift line in budget took a stretch, but other months are lower.

 - I was about to plant and realized I didn't have nearly enough soil in the garden bed so bought more plus a compost mix.
 I also went ahead and bought three tomato plants, two golden jubilee and a cherry tomato plant.
 We'll see what my total gardening costs come out to be compared with results.